 Conclusion

 From spiky protuberances to colorful markings and every little thing that makes a caterpillar unique, we have discovered some that are truly remarkable.
-We see them as an annoying crawling larva that eats the leaves, flowers, fruits, and wood we have in our yards.
+We see them as annoying crawling larva that eats the leaves, flowers, fruits, and wood we have in our yards.

 We don’t see them in fruit until the fruit is harvested and prepared for the dinner table.
 Caterpillar larva sometimes produces webbing in or near our closets and can damage clothing and other linens.
 In our lawns, we may see yellowing or browning of our grass from caterpillar activity.
 Our furry caterpillar friends can entirely consume leaves and flowers.
 Woody plants and trees may find caterpillars boring into them for food and shelter.